 Still, tea is still an important ritual in many British households, expatriate ones too, and it’s seen numerous times in Jane Austen’s novels when characters are invited to ‘take tea’ or are described as sipping their tea.

 In Austen’s day, tea was a great deal more expensive and rare than today.
-Tea was imported (as it still is!) from China, which has an essential monopoly on tea until the 1840s, when it started to be cultivated in India, the origin country of most tea today.
+Tea was imported (as it still is!) from China, which had an essential monopoly on tea until the 1840s, when it started to be cultivated in India, the origin country of most tea today.
 Black tea overtook green in popularity sometime in the early 18th century, and the English drank it with sugar and milk, much as we still do today.

 Tea was taxed in England in the earlier part of the 18th century, leading it to becoming an expensive luxury for the rich and also creating a booming smuggling trade.
-When the tax was abolished in 1785, the smuggling of tea became unprofitable, but by then tea was something many of the general public had sampled and coveted as something of a status simple which could be aspired to by anyone.
+When the tax was abolished in 1785, the smuggling of tea became unprofitable, but by then tea was something many of the general public had sampled and coveted as something of a status symbol which could be aspired to by anyone.

-It wasn’t until the latter part of the 19th century when Indian tea began to arrive in large quantities that the price finally fell to become an item most could afford.
+It wasn’t until the latter part of the 19th century, when Indian tea began to arrive in large quantities, that the price finally fell to become an item most could afford.
 Up until this point, and certainly during Austen’s time, tea was expensive enough that it was kept under lock and key by the lady of the household, leading to the evolution of the tea caddy, or the larger tea chest, as an essential item in any household of means.

 The word caddy comes from the Malaysian catti, a measurement quantity equal to one and a quarter pounds of tea (approx 567 grams).
 Early examples were porcelain or silver jars, but these were more difficult to secure the precious tea leaves in, and soon the beautiful furniture items called caddies began to appear, wooden boxes with a lock and key.
 Often lined with tin to prevent oxidation, the caddies were airtight and sometimes divided into compartments, one or more for tea and one for sugar, also an expensive luxury item in the period.
 This lovely circa 1750 example (left) even has a secret drawer!

 Others were gorgeously shaped, like this stunning pear-shaped caddy (right) made from pearwood – yes, the wood of a pear tree.
-The so called ‘fruit woods’ like apple, cheery, pear and rosewood were very popular as they often carried a subtle scent which infused the tea.
+The so called ‘fruit woods’ like apple, cherry, pear and rosewood were very popular as they often carried a subtle scent which infused the tea.

 Later in the 19th century when tea became more affordable, tea caddies were made of papier mache, without locks, and in increasingly fantastic shapes.
 I’ve gathered many images of tea caddies on a Pinterest board here if anyone is interested in the many fascinating forms these household objects were made into which have turned them into beautiful, collectible and sometimes extremely valuable objets d’art.